edbeeching/godot_rl_agents/README.md

 ## Examples
-We have created 5 examples of varying complexity.
+We have created 5 example environments of varying complexity.
 All environments are hosted in [separate repo](https://github.com/edbeeching/godot_rl_agents_examples) and can be downloaded with:
 ```shell
 gdrl.env_from_hub -r edbeeching/godot_rl_<ENV_NAME>
 ```